Ten-year-old Carson has a condition so rare and complex that you’ve probably never heard of it. But the effects are all too real.

-Carson can’t play contact sports or rough house with his friends, yet he never asks why he has to have a skin condition while other kids don’t.
-Because of sore joints, he can’t walk for long periods and his aorta is enlarged in two areas preventing him from repetitive heavy lifting.
+Carson can’t play contact sports or rough house with his friends, yet he never asks why he has to have this rare tissue disorder while other kids don’t.
+Because of extremely sore joints, he can’t walk for long periods.
+He has a heart murmur and his aorta is enlarged which prevents him from any heavy lifting or exerting himself.
 For Carson, bruising can turn into bursitis with the bruise falling off leaving an open wound that can take up to six months to heal.

 “With Carson not being able to do things like other kids, I try to make every day fun for him,” says Carla.
 “He’s so excited about his new go-kart with pedals because he can pedal without the chance of falling and tearing his skin.”

 Despite Carson’s struggles, he has found low-impact alternatives to staying active and healthy.
-He loves showing off his flexibility and is currently in level five swimming, which is easy on his joints.
+He loves showing off his flexibility and is currently in level eight swimming, which is easy on his joints.
 A true champion, he is always happy and never complains about what he can’t do.
-Thank-you for raising funds to help kids like Carson get the best care possible!
+Thank you for raising funds to help kids like Carson get the best care possible!